damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 title: "GitLab Values"
 ---

-## Welcome to our Values page
+## Summary

-We value results, transparency, sharing, freedom, efficiency, frugality, collaboration, directness, kindness, diversity, boring solutions, and quirkiness:
+Our five values are results, efficiency, transparency, kindness, and diversity.
+We want to get results because it enables us to do everything else.
+We get results by being efficient with each-others time and with company money.
+We communicate transparent both inside and outside the company.
+We value kindness in our fellow team members.
+And our team members are a set of diverse people.

+## Results

+1. **Do what you promised** We do what we promised to each-other, customers, users, and investors.
-1. **Results**: We care about what you achieve; the code you shipped, the user you made happy, and the team member you helped.
+1. **Measure results not hours** We care about what you achieve; the code you shipped, the user you made happy, and the team member you helped.
 Do not compete by proclaiming how many hours you worked yesterday because we don't want someone who took the afternoon off to feel like they did something wrong.
 Instead, celebrate the achievements of yourself and your teammates.

-We want people to have the desire to ship.
+## Efficiency

+How: Efficiency, Iteration, Frugality, Boring solutions, ConvDev

+Communicate (fear of conflict, lack of commitment): Transparency, Directness (being transparent with each-other), disagree and commit

+Value (absence of trust): Collaboration, Kindness:

+Who: Diversity, Quirkiness

 1. **Transparency**: Be open about as many things as possible.
 By making information public we can reduce the threshold to contribution and make collaboration easier.
 An example is the [public repository of this website](https://gitlab.com/gitlab-com/www-gitlab-com/)